Frequently Asked Questions

 If your DISTRICT is interested in participating in our program, it is important to enlist the support of your Energy Manager, Sustainability Coordinator, or someone at the administration level who can make these decisions for your district.
 Typically, a school district’s Energy Manager or Sustainability Coordinator contacts us with interest.
 If your district is interested in participating, please email us at firstname.lastname@example.org.

-The winning school in each group will win $2500.
 During the competition, students do an extensive school audit discovering areas where their school could be made more energy efficient.
 If they win an award, they can use the funds to make changes to their building, making it more energy efficient.
-Past winners have chosen LED lights, solatubes for daylighting, occupancy sensors, window tinting, solar shades and more!
+Past winners have chosen LED lights, solar tubes for daylighting, occupancy sensors, window tinting, solar shades and more!
+Prize pools vary depending on the primary sponsor of the competition.

 St. Vrain Valley School District, Boulder Valley School District, Jefferson County Schools, Thompson School District, Aurora Public Schools, Pueblo City Schools, Adams 12 Five Star Schools, Douglas County Schools, Pueblo School District 70, Delta County School District, and Poudre School District.

-I am interested in becoming a mentor.
 I am a professional in the energy field.
-How can I become a Mentor or offer my assistance?
+How can I offer my assistance?